Promoting on social media

 YouTube subscribers are the most loyal of them all.
 In your next few videos, we recommend mentioning your Til class in the first 30 seconds.

 Video Inspiration: "If you're a beginner guitarist and feel stuck then listen to this: I'm THRILLED to start teaching group lessons on Til.
 These lessons are live and interactive, so you can ask questions, get guided learning, and stay motivated to keep getting better.
 If you can't join live, that's fine too because everything is recorded and available to replay after.
-Best of all, for a limited time I'm teaching these totally for free.
-Download the Til app and save my class using the link in the description below!"
+Use the link in the description below!"

 If you have videos that continue to get a lot of views, update the first line of the description or add a pinned comment with a link to your Til class.